 Project Site – The location in Montana within a local government jurisdiction at which the 9-1-1 grant funds will be expended.

-Resolution – A formal resolution authorizing an eligible local government entity to submit a grant application or a formal resolution of support for an application to be submitted by an eligible private telecommunications provider.
+Resolution – A formal resolution authorizing a certified local government entity to submit a grant application or a formal resolution of support for an application to be submitted by an eligible private telecommunications provider.
 A resolution is required before grant funds can be committed by the Department.

 Start Date - Typically, the effective date of the grant contract is the date that the application is approved by the Department.
 However, in exceptional cases, the Department may consider an earlier start date if formally requested by the applicant and a rationale for the request is submitted and approved by the Department.